jamiegcan/a-place-for-salvador-allende/README.md

 _Un abrazo_ and warm regards,

-Glo (they/them/their)
+jamieglohere (they/he)

 September 2023

 ## License

-©️ 2023 GoGroGlo, some rights reserved.
+©️ 2023 jamieglohere, some rights reserved.

-[@GoGroGlo](https://GoGroGlo.carrd.co) maintains this project.
+[@jamieglohere](https://jamieglohere.carrd.co) maintains this project.
 The datasets and texts in this project are licensed under the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to collect data is licensed under the [MIT license](MIT_License.txt).
-The datasets, texts, and source code can be used for any purpose (hopefully constructive) as long as credit is given—it can be something as simple as a link to this page (<https://github.com/GoGroGlo/a-place-for-salvador-allende>).
+The datasets, texts, and source code can be used for any purpose (hopefully constructive) as long as credit is given—it can be something as simple as a link to this page (<https://github.com/jamieglohere/a-place-for-salvador-allende>).